 - Trespassing in nonpublic areas restricted to Museum staff without permission of Museum staff.

-- Neglecting to properly supervise minor children (under the age of 18), disabled or special needs adults.
+- Neglecting to properly supervise minor children (under the age of 18).

 - Youths 12 years of age and younger are not permitted in the Museum Complex without a chaperone at least 16 years of age.